 - High pressure in wells – Well pressure that isn’t adequately contained could cause the pressure to blow through the soil, throwing people and items in its path and injuring or killing innocent workers.

 - Defective equipment – From damaged tongs and manufacturing defects to design flaws and corroded parts, faulty equipment could easily prevent workers from doing their jobs – not to mention cause death or injury.

 - Poisonous gas exposure – Drilling deep underground can cause contact with pipes some cameras can’t see or detect.
 This could lead to toxic exposure to hydrogen sulfide (H2S), mercury, silica, or naturally occurring radioactive materials (NORM).
 Prolonged exposure can lead to long-term breathing problems or death.

 - Electrocutions – Underground wiring that makes contact with equipment workers use each day could lead to electrocution.
 Also, if nearby utility poles give way, wires could snap and electrocute people nearby.

-- Slip and fall injuries – Oil is undoubtedly slick, which you’ve probably seen sensationalized on cartoons or movies.
-The threat of injuring back, neck, breaking bones and even becoming paralyzed from a fall on oil spills is very real.
+- Slip and fall injuries – Oil is undoubtedly slick, which you’ve probably seen sensationalized in cartoons or movies.
+The threat of injuring the back, or neck, breaking bones and even becoming paralyzed from a fall on oil spills is very real.

 - Operation of machinery or equipment while under the influence – At times, workers may operate machinery while drinking or doing illegal drugs.
 When other innocent workers get injured because of that intoxicated person’s inability to operate large equipment, injuries or death can happen.